AlexWoo/goto/README.md

 	Usage: goto hostname

+		login to remote server

+		- hostname: hostname is first column in config file

+- gocd

+	Usage: gocd hostname -l localdir
+	Usage: gocd hostname -r remotedir
+	Usage: gocd hostname -l localdir -r remotedir

+		set /etc/goto.conf.d/gocd.conf for upload and download

+		- -l: set localdir, now localdir not use in upload nor download
+		- -r: set remotedir, if remotefile in upload or download is not an absolute path, remotedir will set as default dir for remotefile, if remotedir does not set, ~/ will set as default dir for remotefile

+		if localdir or remotedir is not an absolute path, it will be set with ~/ as default

 - upload

 	Usage: upload [-r] hostname localfile [remotefile]

+		upload file to remote server, if you don't set remotefile, upload will set filename same with local file name, and set remote location dir with remotedir config in /etc/goto.conf.d/gocd.conf or ~/

+		- hostname: hostname is first column in config file
+		- -r: if you upload or download a directory, you should add -r option
+		- localfile: local file name, you can use absolute path like /root/aa, otherwise, command will set file location dir with pwd instead
+		- remotefile: remote file name, you can use absolute path like /root/aa, otherwise, command will set file location dir with remotedir config in /etc/goto.conf.d/gocd.conf or with ~/ instead

 - download

 	Usage: download [-r] hostname remotefile [localfile]

-parameter instruction
+		download file to remote server, if you don't set localfile, download will set filename same with remote file name, and set local location dir with pwd

 		- hostname: hostname is first column in config file
 		- -r: if you upload or download a directory, you should add -r option
 		- localfile: local file name, you can use absolute path like /root/aa, otherwise, command will set file location dir with pwd instead
-- remotefile: remote file name, you can use absolute path like /root/aa, otherwise, command will set file location dir with ~/ instead
+		- remotefile: remote file name, you can use absolute path like /root/aa, otherwise, command will set file location dir with remotedir config in /etc/goto.conf.d/gocd.conf or with ~/ instead

-In upload, if you don't set remotefile, upload will set filename same with local file name, and set remote location dir with ~/

-In download, if you don't set localfile, download will set filename same with remote file name, and set local location dir with pwd

 ## TODO